 Travel safely during July, the busiest month for international travel according to US Tourism officials

-July has traditionally been the most popular month for Americans to travel the globe.
+Washington, D.C., July 7, 2017 — July has traditionally been the most popular month for Americans to travel the globe.
 If past years are any indication, millions of US citizens will set off on a global adventure this month.
-While exploring new cities and cultures, you are bound to find an amazing adventure with new perspectives and stories.
-Traveling to one place often sets into motion the want and need to continue wandering this big, beautiful world.
-If you have a trip planned now or in the future, think about being prepared!
 Whether travelers are driving across a border, sailing along a coastline, or flying halfway around the world, the American Red Cross recommends the following tips to stay safe before and during your travels:

 Most importantly: have fun!
 The world is a beautiful place and adventure awaits.
 Once you’ve taken all these steps, you can cross “stress” off your list of things to pack.
 That leaves more room in your suitcase for souvenirs.